jakecas/stmonitor/README.md

 Before modification, this synthesizer used to assume that one side of the binary system is known at compile-time and could thus be type-checked, however our version makes no such assumptions and thus needs the ConnectionManager class to allow communication with both client and server.

+For full details of what compiler versions to use, see orig-readme.md.
 Monitors and ProtocolClasses have been generated for your convenience, however this can easily be done again by following these steps:

 1. Run `sbt compile` in the base directory, where you found this README.